variantstudios/intelligentinvestingllc.com/_posts/2018-02-08-volatility-is-normal-2017-was-not.md

 The longer answer is yes, 2018 is very normal.&nbsp; 2017 was not normal at all and it is fresh on everyone’s mind.
 {: .MsoNoSpacing}

-In 2017, the S&P 500 dropped 1% or more 4 times (1.59% of the time) and it never dropped below 2%.&nbsp; It is by far the year with the least amount of 1% drops since 2000.&nbsp; The next closest is 2006, when the market dropped 1% or more 5.18% of the time.&nbsp; 2017 was far from a normal year and we may not see another one like it for a very long time.
+In 2017, the S&P 500 dropped 1% or more only 4 times (1.59% of the time) and it never dropped below 2%.&nbsp; It is by far the year with the least amount of 1% drops since 2000.&nbsp; The next closest is 2006, when the market dropped 1% or more 5.18% of the time.&nbsp; 2017 was far from a normal year and we may not see another one like it for a very long time.
 {: .MsoNoSpacing}

 ***What do I do?***